 Group tour admission includes a guided tour of the core exhibition or special exhibitions.
 With a special level of service, groups enjoy a guided tour and seamless, no-wait access to the Museum exhibitions plus a 10% discount in the Museum Store.

-- Group Tours available for groups of 10 or more
+- Available for groups of 10 or more

-- Discounted admission available for groups of 15-34 or 35 or more
+- Discounted admission provided to groups of 15 or more

 Don’t have enough people for a Group Tour?